The incredible Nimrod Castle

 The fortress is large and a bit complicated.
 However, if you follow the green arrows and the brochure you should not get lost.

 The fortress is entered from the Northwestern Tower and Gate (#1 in the brochure) adjacent to the Parking Lot.
-It was constructed by the Ayyubids, although the tower was expanded by the Mamelukes.
-They added two further stories and also made an opening in the ground floor leading to a cistern.
+This tower was constructed by the Ayyubids, although expanded by the Mamlukes.
+They also added two further stories and made an opening in the ground floor for a cistern.

-The green arrows will lead you from the tower into the courtyard where you will see Baybars Inscription, which dates from 1275 CE.
+The green arrows will lead you from the tower into the courtyard where you can view Baybars’ Inscription, which dates from 1275 CE.

 Baybars was the commander of the Mameluke forces and self-appointed Sultan.
 His symbol was a lion sculpted in stone, as shown here.

-Head to the Southwestern Tower (#5) and climb to its roof.
-From here is a wonderful view over Wadi Nakeb.
-There is also a recording, which can be heard in English, about the view and its significance.
+Now head to the Southwestern Tower (#5) and climb to its roof.
+From here there is a wonderful view over Wadi Nakeb.
+There is also a recording, which can be heard in English, about the view and the significance of the places you are viewing.

-Now walk towards the keep at the far end of the fortress, following the green arrows.
+Walk towards the keep at the far end of the fortress by following the green arrows.
 You will pass a reservoir, which was fed by rainwater.
-Also, a public fountain that is its side and which was also fed from the reservoir.
+Also, a public fountain by its side fed from the reservoir.

 The reservoir